-Click here to view the 2022 Open Enrollment for Benefits presentation, recorded on November 1, 2021.
+Click here to view the 2023 Benefits Summary

 Banner Self Service Changes: during Open Enollment, changes for medical, dental, and vision coverage must be made in Banner Self Service.
 Changes can be made to dependents' information (e.g., adding a Social Security Number for a newborn) at any time during the year.
 Note that simply adding dependents in Banner does not mean they are covered.
 For instructions on how to make changes in Banner Self Service click the link below.